MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 ### Testing Framework Design

-We implemented our own testing framework without using external librarys as required in the assignment.
+We implemented our own testing framework without using external libraries as required in the assignment.
 It validates all methods and functionalities.

 Automatic Test Discovery:

 - Functions starting with 'test_' at the beginning are automatically detected using introspection.
-- Only functions are executed, all not callable variables starting with 'test_' are ignored.
+- Only functions are executed, non callable variables starting with 'test_' are ignored.
 - Uses 'globals()' to find all test functions

 Test execution flow:

-1. Loop through all 'test_' functions
+1. Loops through all 'test_' functions
-2. Run 'setUp()' before each test to create new device instances
+2. Runs 'setUp()' before each test to create a new device instances
-3. Execute test function for each device in ALL_THINGS
+3. Executes test functions for each device in ALL_THINGS
-4. Run 'tearDown()' after every test to clean up
+4. Runs 'tearDown()' after every test to clean up
-5. Measure and report exection time
+5. Measures and reports execution time

 ### Test States